Compliance

 • The purchase needs must be evaluated to determine if it’s an allowable reimbursable expense.

-& have at least 3 bids or estimates if the per-unit cost equals or exceeds $5000, including tax,
+• All equipment purchases, replacements and improvements must have at least 3 bids or estimates if the cost equals or exceeds $5000, including tax.

 • If 3 bids cannot be obtained, the contractor must provide documentation of the reason the bids could not be obtained.